Tech writers can code too

 Someone changed their mind

-The Product Manager’s barber’s plumber’s cousin wants datacenters listed only if they offer database services.
+The Product Manager’s barber’s plumber’s cousin wants datacenters listed only if they offer fresh donuts.
 You’ll have to update the markdown.

 Guess what, you can do that easily.
 Let’s take look at our CSV data to figure this out.